Nobody likes awkward meetings.

 #6: Send a follow up immediately

 As shown in the script example above, it’s best to follow up immediately after the meeting with the parties involved via email.
+If the participants of the meeting are scattered around the country or the world, this point is even more crucial.

 Make sure to send the notes and to repeat all the key points and decisions made.

 Most workers hate meetings in the first place, and virtual meetings can definitely be awkward or a source of anxiety for some people.
 There are many ways to make meetings useful and productive, and virtual meetings are no exception.
-In the end, you can even laugh about it – like this hilarious conference call in real life video.
+In the end, you can even laugh about them – like this hilarious conference call in real life video.

 Did you like this article?
 Share it with your colleagues before your next meeting!